 What happens if the price rises to 1.5114 and then goes down to 1.4800?

 When the price hit 1.5100, the Stop Loss got automatically changed to 1.5050.
 When the price turned back from 1.5114 and reached 1.5050, the Stop Loss got triggered and the trading position closed.
 As a result, the profit on this trade is 50 pips minus spread.

 Often, when traders use a trailing stop that is following the price, they don’t set a Take Profit order.
 This means that any position will sooner or later close on SL.
 In such a case, you need to consider this when analyzing your trading journal and keeping in mind that close on SL is not always a losing trade.

 Why don’t I use a Trailing Stop?

 I don’t use Trailing Stop orders because, from my point of view, there are not many strong direct movements in the market.
-The price can make 50 pips one side, then roll 30 pips back, than make another 150 pips.
-It’s very hard to predict small price movements and these movements is what activates your SL orders.
+The price can make 50 pips one side, then roll 30 pips back, then make another 150 pips.
+It’s very hard to predict small price movements and these movements are what activates your SL orders.
 In the risk management lesson, I will tell better ways to control and manage a trading position.